 What Automotive Manufacturing Figured Out In the 1950s That Can Transform Healthcare Delivery Today

-By Chris Economos, physIQ VP of Business Development
+By Chris Economos, physIQ Chief Commercial Officer

 In the 1950s industrial engineers at Toyota began innovating around supply chain management whereby component parts were manufactured and delivered precisely when they were needed.
 This innovative approach, called kanban, ensured costly resources were not wasted on building, shipping, or storing unnecessary inventory.
 Through this, just-in-time manufacturing evolved and is now standard production practice across various industries, from manufacturing to oil refinement.